 I joined Bakewell Travel as they are a small network of highly experienced self employed travel professionals, who provide me with ABTA and ATOL protection for my clients.
 Unlike many travel organisations Bakewell Travel set a high standard and you can’t buy your way in.
 We are also members of AITO, the highly respected Association of Independent Tour Operators making us one of their preferred “AITO Travel Agents” and giving us access to many small niche market tour operators that don’t sell through multiple travel agencies.

-Where are your favourite places and where are you going this year?
+Where are your favourite places and where have you travelled to recently?

-I’ve been incredibly fortunate to travel to a huge variety of destinations, including three times to Australia, twice to New Zealand, South and North Africa, Jordan, the Far East, several times to the Indian Ocean; Mauritius, the Seychelles, numerous times to the USA and Canada, Russia, and countless times to Europe.
-I actually prefer lakes and mountains to beaches, so Canada, the Italian Lakes, Switzerland and New Zealand are my favourites, but I also really enjoy exploring cities.
+I’ve been incredibly fortunate to travel to a huge variety of destinations, including; three times to Australia, twice to New Zealand, South and North Africa, Jordan, the Far East, Mauritius, the Seychelles, numerous times to the USA and Canada, Russia, and countless times to Europe.
+I actually prefer lakes and mountains to beaches, so Canada, the Italian Lakes, Switzerland, and New Zealand are my favourites, but I also really enjoy exploring cities.

-I like to find new destinations to recommend to clients, perhaps in unexpected places.
-A couple of years ago I was invited on a work trip to the Centro region of Portugal, uncommercial, unpopulated, unspoilt, from beautifully scenic mountain villages to vast empty beaches it was full of surprises.
-Centro wouldn’t suit everyone but if you’re not bothered about iconic cultural sights, are happy to self drive and like to explore new areas it’s worth a visit before it gets too popular.
-After enjoying my time in unspoilt Northern Portugal, I returned for a multi centre holiday.
-We spent a few nights in Cascais, enjoying relaxing in the surprisingly warm April sun, seafront walks, and wandering around the cobbled streets of Cascais, then visited the stunning hilltop town of Sintra en route to a weekend in Lisbon.
-Its a complete contrast to the highly developed Algarve.
+I like to find new destinations to recommend to clients, sometimes in unexpected places.
+A couple of years ago I was invited on a work trip to the Centro region of Portugal.
+Uncommercial, unpopulated, unspoilt, from beautifully scenic mountain villages to vast empty beaches, it was full of surprises.
+Centro wouldn’t suit everyone but if you’re not bothered about iconic cultural sights, are happy to self drive, and like to explore new areas it’s worth a visit before it gets too popular.

 “For all our holiday needs we feel that Jacquie knows us better than we do.
 We always receive valuable advice on any destinations we have not previously visited and Jacquie is our first call when planning any holiday” David & Dawn Cull